 Internet & Data

-During your time in Turkmenistan you should plan to be completely offline.
-Don’t be fooled by the offering of WIFI that you will find in most hotels and restaurants through the country.
+During your time in Turkmenistan, you should plan to be completely offline.
+Don’t be fooled by the offering of WIFI that you will find in most hotels and restaurants throughout the country.

 You may be able to connect but everything you would want to use is blocked.
 All social apps including Instagram, Facebook, Snapchat and Twitter are blocked.
 Skype and most email services are also blocked.

 Oddly enough, I was able to access the CNN app on my phone and it was not censored.
 People in our group attempted to use a VPN but it was not possible.
 They were never allowed to connect with it.

 We also saw the odd stall in the bazaars that offered cell phone data service.
 One person that was traveling in our group attempted to make a purchase but when our tour guide caught wind of it, he strongly advised against it.

 That should tell you everything.
 I wouldn’t plan on purchasing a SIM card during your visit as it could compromise your phone.

 Keep in mind that everything in Turkmenistan is highly monitored.
 Anything you do once connected to a WIFI point or activate a SIM card will be monitored and tracked.